 What Do Woodworking Machine Setter, Operator, or Tender Do?

-Job Description & Duties Set up, operate, or tend woodworking machines, such as drill presses, lathes, shapers, routers, sanders, planers, and wood nailing machines.
+Example of Woodworking Machine Operator Job Set up, operate, or tend woodworking machines, such as drill presses, lathes, shapers, routers, sanders, planers, and wood nailing machines.
 May operate CNC equipment.

 - Operate gluing machines to glue pieces of wood together, or to press and affix wood veneer to wood surfaces.

 - Attach and adjust guides, stops, clamps, chucks, or feed mechanisms, using hand tools.

 When polled, Woodworking Machine Setters, Operators, and Tenders say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.